ashwinsel/Milestone-Project-3-Yatra/README.md

 ---

 + ### Validator Testing Results
-    * Javascript was tested using JSHint
-    JSHint highlighted some undefined variables and unused functions.
-These were due to them being used/accessed from within the HTML pages rather than within the script itself.

     * Css was validated using https://jigsaw.w3.org/css-validator/#validate_by_input+with_options
       The CSS validation report confirms that no major errors were found in the stylesheet; the document successfully validates as CSS Level 3 + SVG.
 However, the following warnings were noted: